Layr-Labs/eigensdk-go/challenger/README.md

             taskManagerAbi, err := cstaskmanager.ContractIncredibleSquaringTaskManagerMetaData.GetAbi()
         ```

-    3. Provide a struct that implements the `ChallengerRaiser` interface.
+    3. Provide a struct that implements the `ChallengeRaiser` interface.
 That interface requires a method to raise an on-chain challenge when operator responses are incorrect.
-Here we provide a SDK implementation that satisfies the `ChallengerRaiser` interface, receiving the TaskManager address and ABI, a transaction manager and an Ethereum client:
+Here we provide a SDK implementation that satisfies the `ChallengeRaiser` interface, receiving the TaskManager address and ABI, a transaction manager and an Ethereum client:

         ``` go
             challengerRaiser, err := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](